Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 coincidence; an outer-indexed array constructed from `a` could have any 2-D shape).
 So using the integer array indexing rules above, we need to index `a` by integer arrays of shape `(2, 3)`.
-Since `a` has two dimensions, we will need two arrays, one for each dimension.
+Since `a` has two dimensions, we will need two index arrays, one for each dimension.
 Let's consider what these arrays should be.
 For the first dimension, we want to select row `1` three times and then row `0` three times:

 ```
 [[1, 1, 1],